matthewwall/weewx-owfs/readme.txt

 path to the counter.
 That secondary path is expected to be supplied by the [[sensor_map]].

-The _main_ function that allows the script to be run directly from a terminal is now completed.
+The _name_ function that allows the script to be run directly from a terminal is now completed.
 It functions in a compatible manner to the original python-ow method with the addition of --pyownet_readings that offers a subset of the --readings entries.
 It returns the values most likely to be required.

-Also, the interface configuration has been tweaked to allow its ommision from weewx.conf when pyownet is used.
-The default is still the USB for python-ow
+Also, the interface configuration has been tweaked to allow its ommision from weewx.conf when either ow or pyownet is used.
+The default is still the USB for python-ow and localhost:4304 for pyownet (as hardcoded in owfs.py.
+The option can still be used in weewx.conf if those defaults are not suitable.

 ============
 N.B.